jhonkaniemi/bite/bite/CodeExamples.md

 	}),

 ```
+Alternative Impact 3.
+And here, the diameter classes and fractions have been changed.
+Notice, that here trees with 8-12 cm diameter do not get killed at all!
 ```javascript
 	impact: new BiteImpact({
 		impactFilter: 'agentImpact>0',   //impact occurs once the agent has consumed the first biomass units of the host